LIIIs4ma/threader3000/README.md

 ## To-Do

 - Automatically run on open ports
+- Show which retry you are currently on
+- No open port scan flags has verbose
+- OOP

 ## Can I use this tool to scan Facebook or other websites I don't have permission to scan?